Updated: June 14, 2018

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

-It’s wise to discuss pricing options with your HVAC provider if you’re worried about cost.
+It’s wise to discuss pricing offers with your HVAC provider if you’re worried about cost.
 At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement achieveable, and we watch for any manufacturer and utility rebates that would make it easier to swallow an unforeseen replacement.
-To avoid emergencies on a hot day, lots of our customers decide to do a pre-emptive replacement, and replace an old unit before it quits working.
+To avoid an emergency on a hot day, lots of our customers decide to do a pre-emptive replacement, and replace an old unit before it quits working.
 If you’re of a similar mind, then you’re in good company!

 If your unit was built after 2010, you’re probably safe